Rethabile-Sudu/Project-3-Robotic-Process-Automation/README.md

 Robotic Process Automation (RPA) has become an essential tool in modern businesses, offering a way to streamline processes, reduce errors, and free up valuable human resources for more strategic tasks.
-Let's explore how RPA, specifically through tools like UiPath, can improve people's daily lives, particularly in the context of testing a web application as outlined in your scenario.
+Let's explore how RPA, specifically through tools like UiPath, can improve people's daily lives, particularly in the context of testing a web application.

 Importance and Effectiveness of RPA in Businesses and Organizations
 1. Time Efficiency